Leon740/Leon740/README.md

 Sandals Resorts own and operate 30+ resorts in the Caribbean, providing luxury vacation services.
 In the peak times (August, February) the sandals.com website attracts around 1500 visitors daily.

-My main focus was the design system used across multiple Sandals products and developing customer facing sandals.com website.
+My main focus was creating a design system used across multiple Sandals products and developing customer facing website sandals.com.

-- Built a **design system from scratch**, used across Sandals’ digital products, ensuring UI consistency.
+- Built a **design system from scratch**, used across Sandals’ digital products, ensuring **UI consistency**.
-- Led the **TailwindCSS adoption**, reducing **CSS bundle size from 87 kb → 21 kb** and **improving performance**.
+- Led the **TailwindCSS integration**, reducing **CSS bundle size from 87 kb → 21 kb** and improving performance.
 - Optimized **build process with Vite code splitting**, cutting **bundle size by 94% (276 kb → 17 kb)**, reducing **page load time to 0.79s**.
 - Implemented **microservices-based architecture**, making apps independent, maintainable, and scalable.
 - Worked closely with the **design team, conducting UX A/B testing** that **reduced booking time by 46%**, improving conversion rates.